mv1742/Wiki_Bias/README.md

     3. Categories
         3.1 Infobox
         3.2 Sub-categories
-    4. Other Data
+    4. Other data
         4.1 Article length
         4.2 Links from article

 # 8. Methodology
-## 8.1 Data Collection:
+## 8.1 Data collection:
 [generate_text_file.py](./src/ingestion/generate_text_file.py): Uses the BeautifulSoup package to parse the urls on the stackexchange data dump to retrieve the urls of the .7z files of all the wikipedia dump.

-## 8.2 Parse Wikipedia Articles
+## 8.2 Parse Wikipedia articles
 [articles.py](./src/dataprocessing/process_articles/articles.py)

-## 8.3 Parse Wikipedia Edit History
+## 8.3 Parse Wikipedia edit history
 [edit_history.py](./src/dataprocessing/process_articles/edit_history.py)

-## 8.4 Run Data Analytics
+## 8.4 Run data analytics
 [analytics](./src/analytics/wiki_analytics.sql)

-# 9. Getting Started
+# 9. Getting started

 Post installation of all the components of the pipeline, it can be used in two ways:
-## 9.1 Initialize the Dag in Airflow and launch it on airflow scheduler:
+## 9.1 Initialize the DAG in Airflow and launch it on airflow scheduler:

 ` cp ~/wiki_bias/src/airflow/de_dag.py ~/airflow/de_dag.py`